tejatj23/tejatj23/README.md

 ---

-⭐ Open to internships, research collaborations, and AI-driven product development opportunities.
+⭐  Open to internships and entry-level opportunities in AI/ML, Data Analytics, and AI-integrated application development.